douqingyu/LCC_Campground_Operations_Tracking_System/README.md

 Administrators can manage issues just like helpers, but also have access to user management features.
 Click "Manage Users" to see all accounts in the system.
 From this page, you can change user roles by selecting a new role from the dropdown in the "Role" column.
 You can also activate or deactivate accounts by changing the status in the "Status" column - inactive users won't be able to log in.

 As a Administrator, you can also report new issues yourself using the "Report Issue" button, and check issues you've personally reported, click "My Reported Issues", just like visitors and helpers do.
+Note that when you deactivate your account, the system will automatically log out and you will not be able to log in.
+If you want to log in again, you must log in with another admin account and modify your deactivated status.

 ### Managing Your Profile